The Instrument That Rocked the World

 GUITAR is a touring exhibition of The National GUITAR Museum.

-The Guitar exhibition is sponsored in part by Cox Communications and The Kenneth T. and Eileen L. Norris Foundation.
+The Guitar exhibition is sponsored in part by Cox Communications, Taylor Guitars and The Kenneth T. and Eileen L. Norris Foundation.